CaffeineMC/hydrogen-fabric/README.md

 The mod works on both the **client and server**, and **doesn't require the mod to be installed on both sides**.
 However, the benefits of running Hydrogen on the server are pretty small as of the moment.

+#### Why are these patches not in [Lithium](https://github.com/jellysquid3/lithium-fabric)?

+Hydrogen relies on rather egregious hacks in order to load some code into the game, primarily because the Guava library developers really do not want people re-implementing their interfaces.
+These hacks are "safe" in the sense that the game will simply fail to start if a problem occurs, but are really rather not suitable for the standards which Lithium intends to promote.
+In other words, this mod could be looked at as "things too dirty to put in Lithium."

 ### Installation instructions

 Hydrogen relies on the [Fabric Loader](https://fabricmc.net/use).
 Users should select Fabric for either the Minecraft launcher (client) or